GBADsInformatics/APIGBADsPublic/README.md

 - You will need a file called secure_rds.py to run the RDS commands but that file contains password information so you must request it from Deb Stacey

+## Running in docker
+run `docker run -it -p 8000:8000 -v /path/to/secure_rds.py:/app/secure_rds.py gbadsinformatics/keapi`
+You can access it at port 8000 of your machine. (change the first '8000' to run the api on a different port)

 ## How to Use the Postman Test Runner
 It's a postman collection that runs in the postman application.
 It can be downloaded from https://www.postman.com